ChrispusGatia/cityeye/content/collections/pediatric_clinic/pediatric-clinic.md

     id: lwyy61wu
     card_title: 'Finding a Pediatrician Who’s Like Family'
     card_description: |-
-      Extremely busy parents find a Sutter pediatrician who’s like an extension of the family.
-Get to know the Chawla family and how they met a pediatrician who listens without judgment, is communicative and responsive, and offers the support they need.
+      Busy parents have found a trusted ally in City Eye Hospital's Pediatrician, who feel like an extension of the family.
+Discover how families have connected with Pediatrician who listen without judgment, communicate effectively, and provide the essential support they need.

       **A Doctor Who’s Like Family**
-      When the Chawlas moved to California, they wanted a pediatrician who felt like family.
-At Sutter, they extended their support system with a doctor who listened to their needs and advocated for their health.
+      When families move to the city, they seek an Pediatrician who feels like part of their own.
+At City Eye Hospital, they expand their support network with doctors who attentively listen to their concerns and diligently advocate for their eye health.
     youtube_id: ln-ljCoeNgY
     type: new_set
     enabled: true